lankahsu520/HelperX/helper_UnifySDKandGeckoSDK.md

 ### 2.1.4.
 Services

-#### A. The Unify Framework Provisioning List (UPVL)
+#### A. The Unify Framework Provisioning List ([UPVL User’s Guide](https://siliconlabs.github.io/UnifySDK/applications/upvl/readme_user.html))

-> [The UPVL](https://siliconlabs.github.io/UnifySDK/applications/upvl/readme_user.html) serves the SmartStart Provisioning list to perform SmartStart Security 2 (S2) inclusions and maintains the ucl/SmartStart MQTT topic.
+> The UPVL serves the SmartStart Provisioning list to perform SmartStart Security 2 (S2) inclusions and maintains the ucl/SmartStart MQTT topic.

-#### B. The Unify Framework Group Manager (GMS)
+#### B. The Unify Framework Group Manager ([GMS User’s Guide](https://siliconlabs.github.io/UnifySDK/applications/gms/readme_user.html))

-> [GMS](https://siliconlabs.github.io/UnifySDK/applications/gms/readme_user.html) manages groups and bookkeeping between protocol controllers and also publishes group state changes to the ucl/by-group MQTT topic.
+> GMS manages groups and bookkeeping between protocol controllers and also publishes group state changes to the ucl/by-group MQTT topic.

-#### C. The Unify Name and Location service (NAL)
+#### C. The Unify Name and Location service ([NAL User’s Guide](https://siliconlabs.github.io/UnifySDK/applications/nal/readme_user.html))

-> [NAL](https://siliconlabs.github.io/UnifySDK/applications/nal/readme_user.html) is a helper MQTT component that allows for book-keeping of text names and locations that have been assigned.
+> NAL is a helper MQTT component that allows for book-keeping of text names and locations that have been assigned.
 This functionality allows IoT Services to assign and read back a Name and a Location for each node/endpoint.

-#### D. The Unify Framework OTA Image Provider
+#### D. The Unify Framework OTA Image Provider  ([Image Provider User’s Guide](https://siliconlabs.github.io/UnifySDK/applications/image_provider/readme_user.html))

-> [OTA Image Provider](https://siliconlabs.github.io/UnifySDK/applications/image_provider/readme_user.html) announces OTA images available in OTA storage and publishes OTA binary on request.
+> OTA Image Provider announces OTA images available in OTA storage and publishes OTA binary on request.

-#### E. The Unify AoX Positioning Application
+#### E. The Unify AoX Positioning Application ([AoX Positioning User Guide]())

-> [AoX Positioning application](https://siliconlabs.github.io/UnifySDK/applications/aox/applications/positioning/readme_user.html) reads configuration and data from AoXPCs and publishes the calculated position of asset tags in the system.
+> AoX Positioning application reads configuration and data from AoXPCs and publishes the calculated position of asset tags in the system.

 ### 2.1.5.
 IoT Services